It is easier to get pregnant when you can identify your fertile period. This is possible thanks to an ovulation test.

 While there is nothing more natural than procreation, for some people it can be a challenge.
 There are many reasons why fertility can be difficult, and in some cases, impossible.

 In some animals, the fertile period can be clearly identified by various signs.
 In humans, it is more subtle.
 Although some signs or symptoms can be observed in women during the ovulation phase (pain in the abdomen or breasts, slight blood loss, increased sexual desire, etc.), it often goes unnoticed.
-Therefore, it can be difficult to know when is the best time to achieve the dream of motherhood!
+Therefore, it can be difficult to know when is the best fertility window.

 The menstrual cycle varies from one woman to another, but on average it lasts from 21 to 45 days.
 Each new cycle begins on the first day of menstruation.
 While a fertile man is fertile every day, a woman's fertility is more cyclical.
 Ovulation usually occurs between the 11th and 21st day of the cycle.
 The fertility window extends from the last days of the follicular phase (3 days before ovulation) until about 24 hours after.
 Therefore, it lasts about four days.